jenkinsci/ec2-plugin/README.md

 guidance at the `AMI Type` field help, under the template configuration on your Jenkins instance.

 Tips:
-* When the `Allow Self Signed Certificate` field is checked, the plugin checks the CA which issued the certificate and verifies the host it is connecting to is present on the certificate.
-If the field is not checked, both checks are skipped.
+* When the `Allow Self Signed Certificate` field is checked, the plugin allows self-signed certificates.
+It means that the plugin neither checks the CA which issued the certificate, nor verifies the host it is connecting to is present on the certificate.
+If the field is not checked, this kind of certificates are not allowed and both verifications are performed.
 * The EC2 plugin connects to the instance using either an IP address.
 It does not use the DNS name.
 You must configure WinRM with a certificate which includes the **IP** of the instance.
 Something like:
 ```